School Board Policy 809 -

 II.
 General Statement of Policy

-The naming of school buildings, major portions of buildings, or school grounds is the responsibility of the White Bear Lake Area Schools School Board and applies to buildings, rooms, internal spaces, landscape materials, courts, athletic fields, open spaces, and all other areas owned, operated or controlled by the White Bear Lake Area Schools.
+The naming of school buildings, major portions of buildings, or school grounds is the responsibility of the White Bear Lake Area Schools School Board and applies to buildings, rooms, internal spaces, landscape features, courts, athletic fields, open spaces, and all other areas owned, operated or controlled by the White Bear Lake Area Schools.

 III.
 Guidelines for Naming of School or Facilities